Atila-M-Schrieber/TOTEM-Plus-1/README.md

 (Sockets, diodes, switches, and keycaps) [Here](https://www.hackster.io/geist/totem-a-tiny-splitkeyboard-with-splay-cb2e43) you can read about the process of making it.

-I will also be modifying the case to be able to fit into a magnetic travel case, like the one made by [Compression Keyboards](https://compressionkeyboards.com/products/4c-3d-printed-case-kit).
+The case can fit into a magnetic travel case, like the one made by [Compression Keyboards](https://compressionkeyboards.com/products/4c-3d-printed-case-kit).
-The current V1 case is still missing accenting and some optimization, but is otherwise ready for use.
+The current V2 case is still missing accenting and some optimization, but is otherwise ready for use, and works great with the V0 travel case.

 While the layout is pretty much identical to the [KLOR KONRAD](https://github.com/GEIGEIGEIST/KLOR), I prefer the æsthetics of the TOTEM, and I have no need for a rotary encoder on this keyboard.